Find YOUR Local Service Center

 Just because a single mouse does have a long life it does not mean your infestation will subside after a year.
 Mice are prolific breeders.
 A single female mouse can give birth to 25-60 mice in a year.
 A few mice gaining entrance to your property can quickly turn into a full blown infestation.

 Stay one step ahead of mice by contacting Western Exterminator today.
-Your dedicated Technician can inspect your home or business and point out entry points where mice and other rodents can potentially pass through.
+Your dedicated Technician can inspect your home or business in areas such as Los Angeles and point out entry points where mice and other rodents can potentially pass through.

 Find YOUR Local Service CenterPlease try again...